Cleaning Tips for COVID-19

 Cleaning Hard Surfaces

-Hard surfaces may consist of counters, drawer pulls, cabinets, switches, floors, etc.
+Hard surfaces may include counters, drawer pulls, cabinets, switches, and floors, among others.

 Use soap or detergent and water.
-Cleaning with soap and water will first remove dirt and helps lessen the number of germs on the surface.
-Some toys may need a toothbrush to get in tiny crevices.
+Cleaning with soap and water will first remove dirt and help lessen the number of germs on the surface.
+Some toys may need a toothbrush to get into tiny crevices.
 After cleaning, move on to disinfecting.

 Gently wipe over a toothbrush, toothpick, or Q-tip to get in crevices or tight areas.